-- 1. Authorise necessary expenditure to employ outside contractors. - 2.
-Consider the establishment of a Marine Response Centre to meet with personnel from external Agencies. - 3.
+- 1. Appoint on scene commander (Harbourmaster unless MRC is remote) - 2.
+Authorise necessary expenditure to employ outside contractors. - 3.
+Consider the establishment of an Incident Management Team to meet with personnel from external Agencies. - 4.
 If the response is liable to become protracted, make arrangements for the Marine Response Centre to be managed and run according to the needs of the response team.
-This may entail providing catering and accommodation arrangements locally. - 4.
-Receive and respond to regular reports from the duty team and contractors on spill response progress. - 5.
-Provide any necessary verbal reports of progress to Port Directors. - 6.
-Advise Natural England and the Environment Agency of the incident. - 7.
-If assistance of outside contractors is required, organise the attendance of a suitable company. - 8.
-Ensure that recovered oil is stored in a suitable manner until licensed contractors can remove the same from the Port. - 9.
+This may entail providing catering and accommodation arrangements locally. - 5.
+Receive and respond to regular reports from the duty team and contractors on spill response progress. - 6.
+Provide any necessary verbal reports of progress to Port Directors. - 7.
+Advise Natural England and the Environment Agency of the incident. - 8.
+If assistance of outside contractors is required, organise the attendance of a suitable company. - 9.
+Ensure that recovered oil is stored in a suitable manner until licensed contractors can remove the same from the Port. - 10.
+Draw up emergency duty roster and arrange accommodation and catering supplies - 11.
 Monitor the effectiveness of the clean-up campaign, calling in further assistance as may be deemed necessary.